 The nature conservation sector is the least diverse sector out of all of the charitable sectors, and we cannot save nature unless we have the buy-in of all communities living in the UK.
-Froglife has set up a brand new, three-year comprehensive nature conservation training programme where fifteen young people will be trained in wildlife conservation techniques and practical skills.
+Froglife has set up a brand new, three-year comprehensive nature conservation training programme where fifteen aspiring conservationists will be trained in wildlife conservation techniques and practical skills.

 We will be recruiting 16+ year olds that reflect the diversity of the communities living, studying and working in Peterborough.
 The training will take place at our managed reserves: Hampton, Boardwalks & Thorpe Meadows and Eye Green.